SorokaDm/Events-Registration-App/README.md

 - Sorting events on the events board page by title, event date, and organizer.
 - Form validation on the event registration page.
+- Ability to search participants by full name, email.
 - Displaying a line/bar chart showing the amount of registrations per day for each event on the event participants page.

 ## Technologies Used